 A $130/night Airbnb listing can easily cost $200+ per night once a $175 cleaning fee is spread across a two-night stay.
 A hotel at $155/night is frequently the better deal.

 The fix: always switch Airbnb's search to "display total price" mode before comparing.
 The default nightly-rate view is designed to look competitive against hotels — the total view tells a different story.
+For a full breakdown of every fee category and what changed in 2025, see our guide to Airbnb fees explained.

-The Hotel Side: What Hotels Don't Always Show Upfront
+What Hotels Don't Always Show Upfront

 Hotels have their own hidden fee problem — but the landscape has shifted in travelers' favor.
 Resort fees (sometimes called destination fees or amenity fees) were the hotel industry's equivalent of Airbnb cleaning fees: mandatory charges added at checkout that could run $30–$50 per night.